Panretin Side Effects

 Generic Name: alitretinoin topical

-Note: This page contains side effects data for the generic drug alitretinoin topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Panretin.
+Note: This document contains side effect information about alitretinoin topical.
+Some of the dosage forms listed on this page may not apply to the brand name Panretin.

 Common side effects of Panretin include: pain, pruritus, and skin rash.
 Other side effects include: exfoliative dermatitis, disorder of integument, and skin edema.
 See below for a comprehensive list of adverse effects.

 Applies to alitretinoin topical: topical gel/jelly

 Along with its needed effects, alitretinoin topical (the active ingredient contained in Panretin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking alitretinoin topical:More common

 - Abrasion of skin

 - blisters on skin

 - burning pain